-Awards Stock Awards
+Optio on Awards Stock Awards

 Name Number of shares Acquired on Exercise (#) Value Realized on Exercise (\$) Number of shares Acquired on Vesting (#) Value Realized on Vesting (\$)

 Chris Kemp

 Adam London

-Kelyn Brannon 997,500 $7,830,000^{(1)}$
+Kelyn Brannon 997,500 7,830,000 (1)

-Martin Attiq 266,000 $2,088,000^{(1)}$
+Martin Attiq 266,000 2,088,000 (1) -

-Benjamin Lyon 406,755 $4,295,333^{(2)}$
+Benjamin Lyon 406,755 4,295,333(2)

-This exercise relates to stock options that the Company granted to Ms. Brannon and Mr. Attiq in December 2020, before the Company closed on the Business Combination.
+(1) This exercise relates to stock options that the Company granted to Ms. Brannon and Mr. Attiq in December 2020, before the Company closed on the Business Combination.
 At that time, the Company was using 409A valuations to determine the exercise price of stock options.
 The stocks options granted to Ms. Brannon and Mr. Attiq were inadvertently issued below market value, which triggered a penalty from the Internal Revenue Code.
 This penalty would extend throughout the vesting period on the stock options.
-On April 23, 2021 and prior to the Closing of the Business Combination, the Board for Legacy Astra approved the accelerated vesting of these options and the exercise of the options by Ms. Brannon and Mr. Attiq.
-Upon exercise, the shares were then sold at an agreed upon price in a secondary sale transaction to enable Ms. Brannon and Mr. Attiq to pay the tax penalty in 2021 rather than having the tax penalty increase due to the share price appreciation over the vesting period.
+On April 23, 2021 and prior to the Closing of the Business Combination, the Board for Legacy Astra approved the accelerated vesting of these options and the exercise of the options by Ms. Brannon and Mr. Attiq to pay the tax penalty increase due to the share price appreciation over the vesting period.

+than having the tax penalty increase due to the share price appreciation over the vesting period.
 Reflect awards of restricted stock units that vested on November 15, 2021, at the closing per share price on that date of \$10.56.